Applied Evolutionary Ecology and Plant Disease Ecology

-Everyone in the lab has something to do with plants, fungi, or both.
-Beyond that we work in tropical and temperate ecosystems, and we study wildlands and highly managed ecosystems.
+Everyone in the lab has something to do with plant pathology, trees, fungi, or inquiry-based education - and usually some combination of those.
+Beyond that we work in tropical and temperate ecosystems, and we study wildlands, highly managed ecosystems, and urban forests.
 We use molecular tools, archival research, field experiments, narrative analysis, computer models, art, long-term monitoring, meta-analysis, and whatever other approaches help us answer interesting questions that contribute to solving important environmental problems.
 A strong theme in the lab is evaluating how phylogenetic ecology may provide new ways to understand and predict complex species interactions in the face of global change.
 We also run 16-ha the UCSC Forest Ecology Research Plot.

 The lab has special interests in experiential and inquiry-based science teaching and learning at the K-16 level.
 This includes working with local school districts toward effective implementation of the Next Generation Science Standards.